A.S.O l'Étape du Tour Buy Ticket Event Website

 The Etape du Tour is run by ASO, who also run the Tour de France, and the organisers tend to try and choose one of the shorter but mountaineous routes as their route.

-Registration for the Etape du Tour usually opens in October.
+Registration for the 2020 Etape du Tour opens at 4pm CEST (3pm UK time) on 21 October 2019.
 You can pre-register to speed up your application on the day.
-Usually there is a huge rush of registrations on the first day (around 6,500 in the first 24 hours is standard) but it is usually not until January that the full allocation of places sell out.
+Usually there is a huge rush of registrations on the first day - and in 2019, entries sold out within 5 hours of opening.

 One of the hardest choices is to decide whether to go to the Etape as part of an organised group or whether to make your own arrangements.
 A good travel company may cost a bit more but it can make life an awful lot easier as they pick you up from the airport, organise getting to the start and being picked up from the finish and often have their own feed stations along the Etape route.
 Read our guide to Etape du Tour travel operators to see who we recommend.